 We also have opportunities to learn and strengthen leadership skills by performing various meeting roles (such as meeting host, timer, grammarian, body language monitor, vote counter and presenter of a Tip of the Day) and serving as elected club officers (President, Vice President Education, Vice President Membership, Vice President Public Relations, Secretary, Treasurer, and Sergeant-at-Arms).
-Additionally, there are regional and international leadership opportunities in our District and all the way up to Toastmasters International.
+Additionally, there are local/District, regional and international, volunteer leadership opportunities all the way up to Toastmasters International.

 During 2018-2019, our club earned the Toastmasters International Select Distinguished Club Award by earning 7 out of 10 goals in the Distinguished Club Program (DCP).

 During 2019-2020, our club earned the Toastmasters International President’s Distinguished Club Award by earning the maximum 10 DCP goals, and the Smedley membership building Award, and the Talk Up Toastmasters membership building Award for adding 5 new members each during the 2-month campaigns.